wallynm/react-navigation-side-tabs/README.md

 ```

 `Tab.Navigator.tabWidth`
-By default, the sidetab width gonna be directly related to the iconSize if any value given, you configure your own width also.
+By default, the sidetab width is going to be directly related to the iconSize if any value is not given, you configure your own width also.
  ```js
 <Tab.Navigator
   tabBarOptions={{